Gustavo Daniel Lemos: Professional boxing career

 Lemos faced Jonathan Jose Eniz for the vacant IBF Youth lightweight title on 23 August 2019.
 He won the fight by a third-round technical knockout.
 Lemos made the first defense of his newly acquired title against Yeison Gonzalez on 23 November 2019.
 He won the fight by a second-round technical knockout.

 Lemos returned from a thirteen-month absence from the professional competition to face Jakmani Hurtado for the vacant IBF Latino super lightweight title on 18 December 2020.
 He won the fight by a second-round technical knockout.
 Lemos made his first Latino super lightweight title defense against Demian Daniel Fernandez on 20 February 2021.
 He made quick work of his opponent, as he won by a first-round technical knockout.
 Lemos made his second title defense against Maximiliano Ricardo Veron on 17 April 2021.
 He won the fight by an eight-round technical knockout.

 Lemos was booked to face the former IBF featherweight champion Lee Selby in an IBF lightweight title eliminator on 26 March 2022, at the Estadio Luna Park in Buenos Aires, Argentina.
 He won the fight by a fifth-round technical knockout.
 Selby was knocked down twice prior to the stoppage, once in the fourth and once in the fifth round.

+On April 6, 2024 in Las Vegas, Lemos was scheduled to face Richardson Hitchins in the IBF super lightweight title eliminator.
+He lost the fight via unanimous decision.

+On August 22, 2024 it was reported that Lemos would face Keyshawn Davis on November 8, 2024 at Scope Arena in Norfolk, Virginia.
+Lemos lost the fight by TKO in the second round.